Austin Energy launches base rate review process

 AUSTIN, Texas - Austin Energy submitted proposed base rate changes on Monday.
 The company said Winter Storm Uri did not cause this increase.

 Austin Energy needs a $48 million base revenue increase based on 2021 costs of providing electric service to the community.
-This represents a 7.6 percent overall base rate increase, however, actual bill impacts would vary depending on customer class and usage.
+This represents a 7.6% overall base rate increase, however, actual bill impacts would vary depending on customer class and usage.

 2022 Base Rate Proposed Changes